dilipnitjsr/Telegram-Bot/README.md

 ### Open a User Registration

-In this chat bot manager you can add new user for specific time to start registration you have to invoke the \textit{run()} method of Registration. and exiting the app can close the registration.
+In this chat bot manager you can add new user for specific time to start registration you have to invoke the *run()*  method of Registration. and exiting the app can close the registration.

 ##### Code